How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Experiments

-We compare AMA to three alternative intrinsic reward methods: random network distillation (RND) \cite{burda2018exploration}, inverse dynamics feature (IDF) curiosity \cite{pathak2017curiosity} and MSE pixel based curiosity \cite{burda2018large}. \textit{Policy optimisation is done with intrinsic rewards only but we measure performance with extrinsic rewards} following \cite{burda2018large}.
-Compared to the relatively weak baseline of pixel based curiosity, the Space Invaders and Mario experiments show similar results to the minigrid experiments---MSE and AMA pixel based curiosity have comparable performance when no noisy TV is present (Figure \ref{fig:retro_games}(b) and \ref{fig:retro_games} (d)), while with the noisy TV AMA greatly outperforms MSE pixel based curiosity (Figure \ref{fig:retro_games}(a) and Figure \ref{fig:retro_games}(c)).
-Unsurprisingly, random network distillation and inverse dynamics curiosity maintain their superiority over pixel based methods without a noisy TV (Figure \ref{fig:retro_games}(b) and \ref{fig:retro_games}(d)).
+Compared to the relatively weak baseline of pixel based curiosity, the Space Invaders and Mario experiments show similar results to the minigrid experiments---MSE and AMA pixel based curiosity have comparable performance when no noisy TV is present (Figure \ref{fig:retro_games}(b) and \ref{fig:retro_games}(d)), while with the noisy TV AMA greatly outperforms MSE pixel based curiosity (Figure \ref{fig:retro_games}(a) and Figure \ref{fig:retro_games}(c)).
+Unsurprisingly, RND and IDF curiosity maintain their superiority over pixel based methods without a noisy TV (Figure \ref{fig:retro_games}(b) and \ref{fig:retro_games}(d)).
 However, unlike AMA curiosity, both these baselines are vulnerable to action dependent noisy TVs (Figure \ref{fig:retro_games}(a) and Figure \ref{fig:retro_games}(c)).
-While RND has previously been shown to be able to evade stochastic traps \cite{burda2018exploration}, it seems that if the number of novel states in the trap is large then RND remains vulnerable to trapping.
+While Ensembles and RND have previously been shown to be able to evade stochastic traps \cite{burda2018exploration}, it seems that if the number of novel states in the trap is large then their approximation of epistemic uncertainty breaks down.

-\subsection{Bank Heist: An Atari Game with a Natural Stochastic Trap}
+\subsection{Bank Heist: An Atari Game with a Natural Noisy TV}

-Although Atari games are famously deterministic \cite{machado2018revisiting}, we identified a naturally ocurring stochastic trap in the Bank Heist gameplay videos of the original IDF curiosity paper.
-The objective of Bank Heist is to simultaneously avoid police cars and navigate to banks distributed across four 2D mazes.
-The mazes can be entered and exited through the sides of the screen.
-With each enter/exit the bank locations reset stochastically.
-Additionally, the getaway car has the option to drop dynamite in order to destroy police cars.
+Although Atari games are famously deterministic \cite{machado2018revisiting}, we identified a naturally ocurring stochastic trap in the Bank Heist gameplay videos of the original IDF curiosity paper \cite{pathak2017curiosity}.
+The objective of Bank Heist is to simultaneously avoid police cars and navigate to banks distributed across four 2D mazes---which can be entered and exited through the sides of the screen.
+Importantly, with each enter/exit the bank locations reset randomly.